Vulkkan/HeartAI/README.md

 # Heart AI

-Heart AI is a hospital-grade application that reduces the doctors' work by predicting the risk of heart problems.
+Heart AI is an application that reduces the doctors' work by predicting the risk of heart problems.

-It also gives insights and advice, and can be run in batch.
+It also gives insights and advice, and supports batch operations.

 Check out this app on:
 https://vulkkan-heartai.streamlit.app/